basnijholt/glove80-tailorkey/docs/architecture.md

 3. Re-running the command is idempotent: if the serialized JSON already matches the generated payload, the file is left untouched.

 ## Shared Helpers
-`glove80/layouts/common.py` codifies the shared logic between layout families: resolving `LayerRef` placeholders, assembling the ordered layer list, and injecting metadata fields.
+`glove80/layouts/common.py` and the higher-level `glove80.layouts.LayoutBuilder` codify the shared logic between layout families: resolving `LayerRef` placeholders, assembling the ordered layer list, and injecting metadata fields.
+Layout authors can now compose whole layouts by instantiating the builder, feeding it layer providers, and calling `.build()`—the same workflow used inside the built-in families.
-That keeps TailorKey and QuantumTouch layout builders focused on their declarative input rather than boilerplate.

 ## Tests & CI
 - Layer-focused tests under `tests/tailorkey/` lock down every specialized factory (HRM, cursor, mouse, etc.).